jsr-io/jsr/frontend/docs/about-slow-types.md

 ## What are slow types?

-"Slow types" occur when a function, variable, or interface is exported from a package, and its type is not explicitly written, or is so complex that it cannot be simply inferred.
+"Slow types" occur when a function, class, const declaration, or let declaration is exported from a package, and its type is not explicitly written or the type is more complex that what can [be simply inferred](#simple-inference).

 Some examples of "slow types":